Skip to main content

 Generic

-Medical Radiation Technologists (MRT) operate imaging imaging equipment such as X-ray, CT, MRI, and ultrasound machines.
+Medical Radiation Technologists (MRT) operate imaging equipment such as X-ray, CT, and MRI equipment.
 The role of the MRT is to work with patients to produce high-quality, diagnostic images.

 Steps to becoming a licensed Medical Radiation Technologist (MRT) in Nova Scotia.